binmalyi/numAbbrev/README.md

 ```

 **Input Range**: *thousands* to *trillions*\
-Any number lower/higher than the range will return an error
+Any number lower/higher than the range will return an error.

 ```js
 numAbbrev(220) // RangeError: Must be within range of 1k to 999tn